 US golfer Nate Lashley won the inaugural Rocket Mortgage Classic in 2019 by six strokes over Doc Redman.

-In March 2020, the PGA Tour inked a new broadcast rights deal ensuring its events will air on CBS, NBC, and over the internet on ESPN Plus for the next decade.
+In 2020, the PGA Tour inked a new broadcast rights deal ensuring its events will air on CBS, NBC and over the internet on ESPN Plus for the next decade.

 CBS and NBC retained the TV rights and ESPN the digital broadcast rights to PGA Tour events through 2030.

-CBS Sports and NBC Sports will continue to show FedExCup tournaments on TV and NBC’s Golf Channel will remain the PGA Tour’s cable partner.
-However, the subscription-video service PGA Tour Live currently offered by NBC Sports Gold is moving over to ESPN Plus in 2021 and expanding to four livestreaming channels during events.
+CBS Sports and NBC Sports will continue to show FedExCup tournaments on major network TV, and NBC’s Golf Channel will remain the PGA Tour’s cable partner.
+However, the subscription-video service PGA Tour Live that was offered by NBC Sports Gold has moved over to ESPN Plus in 2021 and expanded to four livestreaming channels during events.

-There are such a huge variety of golf betting options available at Michigan online sportsbooks it can be hard to know where to start.
+There is such a huge variety of golf betting options available at Michigan online sportsbooks that it can be hard to know where to start.

 Employ some basic tenets of proper bankroll management, use real-life PGA Tour data to help inform your picks, and try the following beginner golf betting tips: